-Bringing these organizations together is a reflection of each of our unique missions, increasing access to health care and bringing quality, compassionate care to those we serve, with a focus on those most in need.
+Bringing these organizations together reflects each of our unique missions, increasing access to health care and bringing quality, compassionate care to those we serve, with a focus on those most in need.
 By coming together, Providence St. Joseph Health has the potential to seek greater affordability, achieve outstanding and reliable clinical care, improve the patient experience and introduce new services where they are needed most.